These flavorful broccoli feta turnovers are like a bigger, heartier version of spanakopita.

 - 1/2 tablespoon extra virgin olive oil or clarified butter

-- 1/2 cup shallots or yellow onion, chopped finely
+- 1/2 cup yellow onion, chopped finely (shallots will also work)

 - 1/4 teaspoon kosher salt